gemfire/spring-data-for-vmware-gemfire/documentation/reference/gemfire-bootstrap.md

-Then, with a properly configured and constructed `CLASSPATH` and `cache.xml` file (shown earlier) specified as a command-line option when starting a GemFire server in `gfsh`, the command-line would be as follows:
+Then, with a properly configured and constructed `CLASSPATH` and `cache.xml` file (shown earlier) specified as a command-line option when starting a [vmware-gemfire-short-name] server in `gfsh`, the command-line would be as follows:

 ```highlight